300 Series: Administration

 Reviewed: 4/13; 12/16; 11/19; 3/23

-Revised: 12/10; 11/11; 8/14
+Revised: 12/10; 11/11; 8/14; 2/26

 Related Policy: 300.1; 301.1; 303.1-3; 303.5; 304.1

-303.6 - Associate/Assistant Principal Qualifications, Appointment, and Duties
+303.6 - Associate/Assistant Principal: Qualifications, Appointment, Duties

-In order to assist the superintendent in carrying out the responsibilities of their office and at the recommendation of the superintendent and building principals; the school board may appoint, as need is established, one or more associate/assistant principals to perform such duties as assigned by the building principal.
+In order to assist the superintendent in carrying out the responsibilities of their office and at the recommendation of the superintendent and building principals; the board may appoint, as need is established, one or more associate/assistant principals to perform such duties as assigned by the building principal.

 An associate/assistant principal must have the following qualifications:

-3. Sufficient educational background and experience to merit recommendation by the superintendent.
+2. Sufficient educational background and experience to merit recommendation by the superintendent.

 Associate/assistant principals will perform all the duties and activities as designated by the building principal and superintendent subject to the policies of the board, the Code of Iowa, federal law, and negotiated contracts.